conjure-cp/conjure/docs/essence.rst

 +--------------------+---------------------------------------------------------+

 It is currently not possible to directly invert ``toMSet``, ``toRelation``, and ``toSet``.
-For instance, although it is possible to describe the set of tuples of a function ``f`` by means of ``toSet(f)``, there is currently no inverse operation to turn the tuples back into a function.
+For instance, although it is possible to describe the set of tuples of a function ``f`` by means of ``toSet(f)``, there is currently no inverse operator to turn the tuples back into a function.
 However, it is possible to use the declarative forms

 .. code-block:: essence